 Presentations are structured to encourage participants to engage in self-reflection and to interact with peers and the presenter(s).
 Please check with your supervisor to determine whether any presentations count towards your specific training and professional development requirements.

-The Enhancing Diversity Seminar Series signature event for Spring 2020 is “Making Texas Better: Racial Profiling and Human Rights.”
-The event features presentations and a panel discussion by Texas A&M University President Michael K. Young; Prairie View A&M President Ruth Simmons; and Professor Fatma Marouf, Texas A&M School of Law.
-This special event will take place Tuesday, March 17, 2020 in Rudder Theatre from 3:30 pm – 5:00 pm.
+The event features presentations and a panel discussion by Texas A&M University President Michael K. Young; Prairie View A&M President Ruth Simmons; Professor Fatma Marouf, Texas A&M School of Law; and moderated by Dr. Robin Means Coleman, Vice President and Associate Provost for Diversity